 Larr & Associates LLC is a professional export document service company specializing in consulting and preparing letter of credit documentation and draft collection paperwork.
-Since its inception, they are committed to providing exceptional, individualized export documentation services to their clients.
-Larr & Associates works as a liaison between bankers and shipping agents to get documents reviewed, prepared and submitted to the banks for payment.
+Since its inception, they are committed to providing exceptional, individualized export documentation services to its clients.
+Larr & Associates works as a liaison between bankers and shipping agents to get documents reviewed, prepared, and submitted to the banks for payment.

 You can read about other incredible women in the financial and commercial collection industries in our Women In Credit articles.